Yesterday, I set up a survey on the subject of sex and breastfeeding.

 20% felt their libido was the same as before they were breastfeeding.

-And 15% felt their libido was lower because
+And 15% felt their libido was lower because of breastfeeding.

 How often are breastfeeding mothers having sex?